mt1107/paper/So-lieu-SCOPUS-17.4.18-2.md

 balance, teachers are more likely to become engaged in teaching" (p.
 345).

-***2.3.
-The Vietnamese educational context ***
+3.  *The Vietnamese educational context *

 In Vietnam, education is always highlighted as the keystone of its national development.
-Vietnamese government distributes nearly 20 percent of public expenditures to education.[^2] However, in the era of globalization, Vietnamese authorities also concern that education system is still not well equipped skills and competencies to the population in achieving greater value and more competitive economy.[^3] Fully understanding the importance of these challenge and addressing the issue, in the Socio-Economic Development Plan (SEDP) for 2011-2015, the government highlighted that quick development of high quality human resources is essential for the country's industrialization, modernization, and the development of a knowledge-based economy. [^4]
+Vietnamese government distributes nearly 20 percent of public expenditures to education.[^1] However, in the era of globalization, Vietnamese authorities also concern that education system is still not well equipped skills and competencies to the population in achieving greater value and more competitive economy.[^2] Fully understanding the importance of these challenge and addressing the issue, in the Socio-Economic Development Plan (SEDP) for 2011-2015, the government highlighted that quick development of high quality human resources is essential for the country's industrialization, modernization, and the development of a knowledge-based economy. [^3]

-In 2013, the Fundamental and Comprehensive Education Reform (FCER) was adopted,[^5] which aims for national education to meet "the requirements of industrialization and modernization in the socialist oriented market economy and international integration."
+In 2013, the Fundamental and Comprehensive Education Reform (FCER) was adopted,[^4] which aims for national education to meet "the requirements of industrialization and modernization in the socialist oriented market economy and international integration."
 Whereas, general education (grades K-12) set as the the primacy of the FCER in which learning